 Image and Naming Requirements

-Icons for your app must be exactly 90 pixels in both height and width and must be in PNG, JPG, or GIF format.
+Icons for your app must be exactly 90 pixels in both height and width and must be in PNG, JPEG/JPG, or GIF format.
 The image size cannot exceed 512kb.
 Animated images are prohibited.
-Screenshots for your app must not exceed 1080 pixels in width x 678 pixels in height and must be in the JPG format.
+Screenshots for your app must not exceed 1080 pixels in width x 678 pixels in height and must be in PNG, JPEG/JPG, or GIF format.
 The file size of each screenshot must not exceed 384KB.
 Each screenshot should preferably be the same size (each will be automatically scaled to match the aspect ratio of the above dimensions), and it is preferable if they are named sequentially, for example

 fluffy-puppies-02.png, and so on.
 Titles of Apps: In some views with Marketplace, titles of applications longer than 18 characters will be shortened with ellipsis.
 In the Marketplace, titles must not be longer than 50 characters.
 Description, Tags, Websites and Version Numbers: Descriptions, web sites and version numbers are to be as reflective to the product as possible.
 Please do not use misleading names, information, or icons.
 A tags suggestion tool has been provided to aid with tagging your asset.
 Descriptions should be as concise as possible.
 Ensure your icons, images, descriptions, and tags are free of profanity or other offensive material.